MoserMichael/follow-kube-logs/README.md

 # Similar projects

 It turns out there is [Stern](https://github.com/wercker/stern) - but that one is dumping all logs to the same terminal.

+Also, maybe i should have put some more effort into learning this prometheus query stuff, instead of writing this scripts; however right now it's enough for me, and it pays my bills ;-)